RADx/radx-metadata-spec-docs/docs/radx-rad-mapping.md

 ## vocabularyORthesaurus_used

-This field is not applicable in the RADx Metadata Specification, which uses MeSH terms for keywords.
+This field is not applicable in the RADx Metadata Specification.
 The value of this field may however be preserved using the [Auxiliary Metadata](specification.md#auxiliary-metadata) element, if desired.

 ## publication_url